alexwardCS480/CS480Ward/PA4/README.md

 Run Notes:
 ------------------------------

+The hockey table rotates and orbits so the grader can see all sides.
+The color changes slightly between triangles in order to see the object correctly.

 Press the right mouse button to open the programs menu.
-From the menu you can pause the planet's and moon's orbit and rotation.
+From the menu you can pause the hockey table's rotation and orbit.

-Press the left mouse button to reverse the planet's orbit.
+Press the left mouse button to reverse the hockey table's orbit.

-Press the 'a' key to reverse the planets's rotation.

-Press the 'b' key to reverse the moon's rotation.

-Press the 'c' key to reverse the planet's orbit.

-Press the 'd' key to reverse the moon's rotation.

-Press the 'left' key to reverse the planets's rotation.

-Press the 'right' key to reverse the planet's orbit.

-Press the 'up' key to reverse the moon's rotation.

-Press the 'down' key to reverse the moon's orbit.

-*Be sure the planet's and moon's rotation is not paused before pressing any key, reversing the rotation will have not effect if the cube's rotation is paused*

-*Be sure the planet's orbit is not paused before pressing the right mouse button, reversing the orbit will have not effect if the cube's orbit is paused*